dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

-Words are identified by a sequence of UTF-8 characters with a few limitations.
-The blacklist is `@[]()<>{},;|&=\"`, SP, C0, and DEL.
-Of those, only four characters - SP, LF, and `[]` - are valid *word separators* in Awelon code.
+Words are identified by a non-empty sequence of UTF-8 characters with a few limitations.
+The blacklist is `@[]()<>{},;|&=\"`, SP, C0 (0-31), and DEL.
 Developers are encouraged to favor words that won't need escapes in external contexts (such as URLs, natural language text, or editable views), and that aren't too large.

+A useful subset of words is automatically defined:

-User defined words are represented in a dictionary, described later.
-Some words are automatically defined, including the four primitives `a`, `b`, `c`, `d` and number words such as `42`.
+* the four Awelon primitive words `a`, `b`, `c`, `d`
+* words to encode natural numbers, regex `[1-9][0-9]*`
+* secure hash resources - `$secureHash` or `%secureHash`

+Other words are user defined, through a dictionary.

+## Dictionary

+Awelon has a standard, DVCS-inspired patch based dictionary representation:

+        secureHashOfPatch1
+        secureHashOfPatch2
+        @word1 definition1
+        @word2 definition2
+        ...

+A patch contains a list of patches to logically include followed by a list of definitions.
+Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
+The last definition for a word wins, so definitions override those from earlier patches.
+A word may be logically deleted by defining a trivial cycle like `@foo foo`.

+This representation is not optimal for direct use by humans.
+Rather, it is intended for efficient import/export and maintenance in context of Awelon applications which must share the dictionary between human and software agents.
+Humans should ultimately browse and update the dictionary through an *editable view*, perhaps as hypermedia.

+*Note:* Non-trivial cycles are errors.
+Loop behavior must be modeled via *fixpoint*, not link layer recursion.
+But an undefined word does not evaluate further, which is the same as rewriting to itself.
+So the trivial cycle is suitable for representing deletion.

 ## Data

-Awelon language optimizes embedded representations for numbers and texts.
-Numbers are simply implicitly defined words like `#42`.
+Awelon language has embedded representations for natural numbers and texts.
+Numbers are simply implicitly defined words like `42`.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)